FRC1360/LibOrbit/README.md

 An abstraction layer for FRC programming, developed by Team 1360 Orbit Robotics.

+## License

+The source code of this project is distributed under the GNU GPL version 3 or later, which is located in the file called `LICENSE`.
+If you cannot access this file, the license is available [on the GNU website](http://www.gnu.org/licenses/).

 ## Features Overview

 LibOrbit includes the following feature libraries: